An independent film production company focused on creating innovative and unique cinematic stories for global audiences.

 Halbedl’s professional career in the Vancouver film and television industry began with work on Percy Jackson and the Olympians: The Lightning Thief, The A-Team, Rise of the Planet of the Apes and Once Upon a Time.
 Since then, he’s worked as part of the assistant director teams on shows such as Supernatural, Godzilla, Wayward Pines, Warcraft, Shut Eye, Legends of Tomorrow, The Man in the High Castle and most recently Project Blue Book.

-In 2012, together with Joshua M. Ferguson, Halbedl founded Turbid Lake Pictures, an independent production company “that focuses on innovative cinematic stories created for global audiences.”
+In 2012, together with Luna M. Ferguson, Halbedl founded Turbid Lake Pictures, an independent production company “that focuses on innovative cinematic stories created for global audiences.”
 With Turbid Lake Pictures, Halbedl has written and directed Whispers of Life (2013) and Limina (2016), two short films that have screened at over forty film festivals internationally winning audience and jury awards.
 Whispers of Life was also nominated for a Directors Guild of Canada Best Short Film Award in 2014 and Limina made Canadian history with the British Columbia’s Leo Awards for trans inclusivity in the industry.
-He is the co-Director on the feature-length documentary They Are Joshua (slated for festival release in 2019) in post-production, and has also produced and directed a new short fiction film entitled Henry’s Heart, set to be released at festivals in 2019.
-Halbedl is developing and writing feature-length scripts for Turbid Lake Pictures.
+He is the co-Director and writer of Henry’s Heart, set to be released at festivals in 2019.
+Halbedl is in developing his first feature-length fiction film and an episodic series.